nodejs/community-committee/GOVERNANCE.md

 ### Community Committee Member

-Active Collaborators of a CC initiative or working group can be nominated by a CommComm Member to become a Member of CommComm.
+Active Collaborators of a CC initiative or working group can self-nominate or be nominated by a CommComm Member to become a Member of CommComm.
 On approval by the consensus process, the Collaborator becomes a Member.

 Collaborators voted in as Members are given write access to all repositories of